 The MCAT cost is yet another financial expenditure that you need to take care of as part of your medical school application.
-Along with the cost of applications, interviewing, and so on, these kind of medical school costs start adding up even before you actually get into medical school!
+Along with the cost of applications, interviewing, and so on, these kind of start adding up even before you actually get into medical school!
 It’s important to be aware of the exact costs that accrue as you apply to medical school, so that you are financially ready to handle these expenses.

 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.